xstaticxgpx/zmqpush/README.md

 Utilizes NONBLOCK-ing stdin and Edge-Triggered epoll() to detect content in stdin.

-Designed to work via a unix pipe.
+Designed to recieve input via a unix pipe and send to Logstash zeromq input.

-Currently, it formats messages in the following JSON format:
+Currently, it formats every line from stdin into the following JSON:

 ```
 jsonmsg = '{"message":"%s","type":"%s","@pid":%d}' % (quote_escape(line),